On the weight distribution of the cosets of MDS codes: Introduction. The main results

 In \cite{CheungIEEE1989}, for $[n,k,d]_{q}$ MDS codes, the integrated weight distribution for the union of all cosets of weight $W\le\lfloor(d-1)/2\rfloor$ is obtained.
 In \cite{DMP_IntegrWeight1_2Cosets}, using results of \cite{CheungIEEE1989}, the weight distributions for the unions of all cosets of weight 1 and all cosets of weight~2 of MDS codes are given.
-In \cite{DMP_CosetsRScod4}, the weight distributions of all cosets (without any union) of the GDRS codes of codimension 4 are obtained.
+In \cite{DMP_CosetsRScod4}, the weight distributions of all cosets (without any unions) of the specific $[q+1,q-3,5]_q3$ GDRS code are obtained.

+Overall, in the literature, to the best of authors' knowledge, for non-binary MDS codes, sporadic or infinite families, the weight distributions of the code cosets (without any unions) are not considered, apart from the case in \cite{DMP_CosetsRScod4}.